-A project can have several Customer Orders (different products).
+A project can have several Customer Orders.
+This may be different products or repeat orders.

 A customer can have multiple projects.